nitya/codespaces-prompty/docs/1-Concepts/1-Specification.md

 ## 2. Asset: Example

+To get a practical sense for specification usage, let's look at an example Prompty asset file.
 Use the Prompty Visual Studio Code extension to generate the default `.prompty` starter file as follows:

 - open the file-explorer window (left) in Visual Studio Code
 - right-click on the folder where you want to create the `.prompty` file
 - select `New Prompty File` from the context menu

-You should see something like the example below.
-Let's deconstruct this in the next few sections to get a sense of the Prompty specification by example.
+You should see something like this - we'll demysystify the contents, next.

 ??? info "Asset file: `basic.prompty`"